programming-hero-web-course-4/b10a8-gadget-heaven-AyeshaFerdous/README.md

 - **Functional Components**: Used throughout the project to break down the UI into reusable parts.
 - **React Hooks**: Includes `useState`, `useEffect`, and `useContext` to handle component state and lifecycle events.
-- **Context API**: Utilized for managing the cart and wishlist, providing global state access across components.

 - **React Router**: Enables smooth navigation between pages such as Home, Product Details, Cart, and Wishlist.
 - **Conditional Rendering**: Renders UI based on conditions like empty cart or filtered results, enhancing user experience.